ocarlosbarros/esports-app/README.md

 ## Description

 <p style="text-align: justify">
-Project developted during event NLW realized by Rocketseat when I watched the classes and apply concepts and implements the code using base showed each video
+The project was developed during the NLW event held by Rocketseat.
+I watched the classes, applied concepts, and implemented my own code using as a code base what was shown in each video class.
 </p>

 ## Requirements